JustonDavies/go_browser_data_synthesizer/README.md

-Browser History Synthesizer
+Browser Data Synthesizer
 ==========

-This project exists as a simple multi-platform application to read and write large amounts of typically user-driven browser activity.
+This project exists as a simple multi-platform application to read and write large amounts of typically user-driven browser data such as:
+  - History
+  - Cookies
+  - Credentials (limited)
+  - Bookmarks

 Development
 ===========